Live Purely With Hawa Hassan

 New diets are popping up everywhere.
-From gluten-free to paleo to keto, it’s hard to keep up with the ever-changing philosophies on eating.
+From gluten-free to paleo to keto-friendly granola, it’s hard to keep up with the ever-changing philosophies on eating.
 With the start of every new season, I work on refocusing my mindset and setting intentions for the next couple of months.
 Many of my intentions are focused around food and I started thinking about what kinds of foods I can incorporate into my diet that will offer me energy and nutrient-rich properties for a busy summer ahead.
 Within the past year, I have chosen to eat a majority grain-free and plant-based diet and I’ve had more energy, lower inflammation and better digestion because of this change in diet.
 I have seen the positive effects of going more grain-free so I thought I would share my 3 tips to going grain-free.
 There is no one-size-fits-all diet out there but like Michael Pollan says “Eat foods.
 Not too much.
 Mostly plants”, and you will no doubt see a positive change in your body and general lifestyle.

 The reason so many people have difficulty maintaining a certain diet is because they cut out foods too abruptly.
 Before you jump into eating less grains, I always encourage people to begin by eating healthy gluten-free grains like quinoa, oats or brown rice to give your body time to adjust to a new diet.
 Our Ancient Grain Granolas and Superfood Oats are packed with gluten-free grains that are easy on the body and are packed with powerful benefits that offer your body more energy than grains containing gluten.